serenity-is/docs/tutorials/movies/customizing_movie_interface.md

 > It is also possible to override the page title in *MoviePage.Index.cshtml* file but as before, we prefer to do it from a central location so that this information can be reused in other places.

-InstanceName corresponds to singular name and is used in New Record (New Movie) button of the grid and determines the dialog title (e.g. Edit Movie).
+InstanceName corresponds to singular name and is used in New Record (New Movie) button of the grid and also determines the dialog title (e.g. Edit Movie).

 ```cs
 namespace MovieTutorial.MovieDB.Entities